endatabas/endb-book/src/appendix/what.md

 so a secondary analytics database is not required for most users.
 Endb plans to use AI
 ([adaptive indexing](https://www.endatabas.com/bibliography.html#YouTube-Raberg-Px-7TlceM5A))
-to provide fast queries on cheap, elastic infrastructure.
+to provide fast OLTP and OLAP queries on cheap, elastic infrastructure.

 ## Why Endatabas?